02 Nov Don’t Give The Police An Excuse To Search You Or Your Car

 Don’t give an officer a reason to search your car, even if you have nothing to hide and did nothing wrong.
 If you’re pulled over, don’t rummage around like pulling your phone out of your pocket or putting your purse on the seat.
 If you’re pulled over, just turn off your car, turn on the overhead lights if it’s dark, and keep your hands on the steering wheel.
 You know you’ll be asked for your license and registration, but don’t reach for any of that until the officer is at your window and tells you to.

 If the officer decides to make an arrest, do not resist.
-Once you’re booked, you can call Victorville Bail Bonds Store at 760-241-2245.
+Once you’re booked, you can call Victorville Bail Bonds at 760-241-2245.
 You can also call a loved one and have them contact us.
-Victorville Bail Bonds Store will provide you with a bail bond to get you out of jail and back home.
+Victorville Bail Bonds will provide you with a bail bond to get you out of jail and back home.
 We will not let you down.